-- The GLC begins the year with a weekend retreat off campus.
+- The GLC begins the year with a one day retreat off campus.
 Members get to know one another through interactive games, cultural exercises, and outdoor activities, as well as plan for community events and activities throughout the year.

 - Each month, a member of Georgetown's faculty is invited to share dinner and conversation about current international issues.
-GABs broaden knowledge of international affairs and provide an opportunity to interact with faculty outside the classroom setting.
+Global Dinners broaden knowledge of international affairs and provide an opportunity to interact with faculty outside the classroom setting.

 - Community Service Activities

-- GLC residents participate in a variety of service activities in and around the DC community.
-Some activities include environmental cleanups, a visit to DC public schools, and participation in Relay for Life.
+- GLC residents host one community service event each semester.
+Activities in the past have included environmental cleanups, a visit to DC public schools, and participation in Relay for Life.